dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 Where  Do  We  Put  the  High- Level  Policy?

 Some software in the system should not change very often.
 This software represents high-level architecture and policy decisions.
-We don’t want these business and architectural decisions to be volatile.
+We don't want these business and architectural decisions to be volatile.
 Thus the software that encapsulates the high-level policies of the system should be placed into stable components (I = 0).
 Unstable components (I = 1) should contain only the software that is volatile—software that we want to be able to quickly and easily change.

 However, if the high-level policies are placed into stable components, then the source code that represents those policies will be difficult to change.
 This could make the overall architecture inflexible.
 How can a component that is maximally stable (I = 0) be flexible enough to withstand change?
 The answer is found in the OCP.
 This principle tells us that it is possible and desirable to create classes that are flexible enough to be extended without requiring modification.
 Which kind of classes conform to this principle?
 Abstract classes.